-The following procedures will be implemented when there is an occurrence of a HOSTAGE-TAKING (the individual who generally responsible for ensuring each specific action is underlined in parentheses):
+These following procedures are to be implemented when there is an occurrence of a HOSTAGE-TAKING (the individual who generally responsible for ensuring each specific action is underlined in parentheses):

 - 1. Immediately notify the building principal of the hostage taking, and then immediately call 9-1-1.
 (First person on the scene). - 2.
 Give the order to LOCKDOWN.
 (Building Principal). - 3.
 Notify the local police and follow their instructions.
 (Building Principal). - 4.
-Notify Superintendent of hostage-taking situation.
+Notify the Superintendent of the hostage-taking situation.
 (Building Principal). - 5.
 Activate Building-level Emergency Response Team and Building-level Emergency Response Plan.
 (Building Principal). - 6.
 Notify parents or spouse of hostage(s).
 (Superintendent). - 7.
 Termination of emergency.
 (Police, Superintendent). - 8.
 Make proper notifications.
 (Superintendent).